Resources Fact Sheets

 Although the mission remained the same, the 129th underwent three name changes and several aircraft conversions between its initial activation and April 1975.
 The mission was unchanged even after the name was changed to Troop Carrier Group.
 Upon the arrival of the SA-16 Albatross seaplane, the Wing was redesignated the 129th Air Commando Group.
 The 129th later acquired C-119 Flying Boxcars and its named changed to Special Operations Group.
-During this period, the Wing also utilized small observation planes (U-10s, U-6s and U-3s) as ancillary aircraft.
+During this period, the wing also utilized small observation planes (U-1 Os, U-6s and U-3s) as ancillary aircraft.

 Changes in Mission, Aircraft and Location (1975-1991)

 In April 1975, the 129th received a new mission, designation and Air Force command.
 The wing's name became the 129th Aerospace Rescue and Recovery Group, operating under the Aerospace Rescue and Recovery Service of Military Airlift Command.
 The flying mission was changed to combat and civilian rescue using HC-130 Hercules cargo aircraft and HH-3E Jolly Green Giant helicopters.
 March 1977, the unit had its first save: an A-10 pilot who crashed during a Red Flag exercise.